Steve Lepore

 Vol. I · 2026

-Building marketing, ventures, and a reading list — from San Miguel de Allende.
-Notes from a studio in central Mexico, written for operators of the kinds of businesses that keep neighborhoods alive.
+Floating between LA, Lima, and San Miguel, while arguing with the algorithm.
+Notes from a studio in central Mexico, written for the kinds of businesses that keep neighborhoods alive.

 i.About